-Your Arts Award can be based around any arts or media activity, and you can complete it in a wide variety of settings – like youth clubs, arts centres, schools, colleges, theatres or community groups.
+Arts Award can be based around any arts or media activity, and young people can complete it in a wide variety of settings – like youth clubs, arts centres, schools, colleges, theatres or community groups.

 There are no entry requirements, no time limit for completing the award, and no set rules on how to present final work.
 Young people just need to be aged under 25, and ready to explore new creative experiences.

 Arts Award is managed by Trinity College London in association with Arts Council England, working with 10 regional Bridge organisations.
 A New Direction is part of this network, funded by Arts Council England, who lead on Arts Award regional development.